grvoyt/amocrm/README.md

-# amocrm
+# PHP amocrm integration
-Script light, send data to AmoCrm CRM.
+Light script to sending data to AmoCrm CRM.

+What can do:
+1. Create lead
+2. Craate contact
+3. Add custom fields
+4. Set lead status and tags
+5. Set Notes and Tasks

+Rename ```config_example.php``` to `config.php`